-Aligned CPA helps solo and small law firms, as well as other service professionals.
+Aligned CPA works with service professionals on a monthly basis to help them understand their acounting, save money in taxes and make empowered business decisions with accurate financial data.
 We’d love to talk with you and see if we would be a good fit for your firm.
 Contact us for a consultation today.

 I help solo and small law firms, and other service professionals, by providing accounting, tax preparation and proactive tax planning services.

 I promise you, working with a CPA can be much more exciting than crunching numbers and reviewing last year’s taxes.
 I look at the day-to-day of your business and help you find ways to perform better, grow bigger and generate revenue with greater ease.